The King Sewing Machine Company and the Domestic-King-Sears Connection

 Click for larger image

-Image sources: Google Maps New York Public Library
+Image sources: New York Public Library Google Maps

 In present day street numbers, 254-298 Rano, the Domestic Manufacturing address in 1920, would be in the last building on the left on Rano Street where it intersects with Crowley (formerly Weiland), highlighted by the dotted white box in the image at left.
 This building is not shown on the 1915 map, which was made before DSMCo moved in with KSMCo.
 Perhaps they built a new building to house the Domestic offices.